singhabhas/Blogsite/README.md

 Writer's Paradise - A Content Management Tool System for Blogs

+- Built a captivating MERN stack blogging content management systtem and webite that allows users to create captivating blog posts, organize them into categories, and engage with readers through comments.

+- Developed using React.js, Node.js, Express.js, MongoDB and MaterialUI leveraging the power of these technologies to ensure a seamless and efficient website.

+- Implemented secure user JWT authentication to protect user accounts and ensure a safe blogging experience.

+- Used bcrypt to encrypt passwords stored in database.

+- Designed with a responsive layout, providing an optimal user experience across various devices and screen sizes.

+- Regularly updated to introduce new features, enhancements, and optimizations, ensuring continuous improvement of the website.

+- Perfect for bloggers of all backgrounds, providing a platform to create captivating content, organize blogs, engage with readers, and enhance content with images.

+Skills: MongoDB · Express.js · Node.js · React.js

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).